-In Summer 2018, he was accepted as Student-in-Residence in piano at the 25th Verbier Festival, where, besides performing in masterclasses with world-renowned pianists such as Prof. Sergei Babayan and Prof. Michel Béroff, he also gave a solo recital and chamber music performances.
-In 2019, he was invited back to this prestigious festival as a Junior Conducting Fellow under the mentorship of Maestro Valery Gergiev.
-Maximilian returned to Verbier in the summer of 2021 as Maestro James Gaffigan’s assistant with the Verbier Festival Junior Orchestra.
+In 2018 Maximilian Haberstock was chosen as Student-in-Residence in piano at the Verbier Festival, and has been invited back in 2019 as a Junior Conducting Fellow into the Mentorship Program of Valery Gergiev.
+He returned to Verbier in the summer of 2021 as James Gaffigan’s conducting assistant with the Verbier Festival Junior Orchestra.